 Second, they both share the ability to switch lenses.
 This is something that point-and-shoot cameras and phone cameras cannot do.

-Third, image sensors are similar and can often capture pretty much the same images.
-That being said, mirrorless cameras tend to have a (very) slight edge in some categories such as dynamic range and high ISO performance.
+Third, these days, image sensors are quite similar and can often capture pretty much the exact same images.
+With that being said, mirrorless cameras do have a (very) slight edge in some categories such as dynamic range and high ISO performance.

 Size & Weight